-Our Strengths
+Strengths

-We believe the following strengths position us well to capitalize on the opportunities in providing LiDAR solutions for the Autonomous Mobility, ADAS, and Robotics markets:
+We believe the following strengths position Hesai Technology well to capitalize on the opportunities in providing LiDAR solutions for the ADAS, Autonomous Mobility, and Robotics markets:

-- recognized global leadership; - strong partnerships with industry-leading players; - commercially validated solutions backed by superior research and development on LiDAR technologies and ASICs; - strong in-house manufacturing enabling rapid development and high Quality; and - · visionary management team with a proven track record of innovation and commercialization.
+- · recognized global leadership; - strong partnerships with industry-leading players; - commercially validated solutions backed by superior research and development on LiDAR technologies and ASICs; - strong in-house manufacturing enabling rapid development and high Quality; and - · visionary management team with a proven track record of innovation and commercialization.

-Our Growth Strategies
+Growth Strategies

-Our aim is to solidify our dominant position in providing LiDAR solutions to the Autonomous Mobility market and extend that leadership to the emerging ADAS and Robotics markets.
+Our business objective is to solidify the current dominant position in providing LiDAR solutions to the surging ADAS and Autonomous Mobility markets and extend that leadership to the emerging Robotics market.
 Key elements of our strategies include:

-leveraging our proprietary ASICs and leadership in the Autonomous Mobility market to penetrate the ADAS market;

-- extending and enhancing partnerships with industry-leading companies; - investing in manufacturing capabilities that enable us to continue to deliver products with high performance and reliability at an attractive price to our customers; - optimizing our cost structure to make LiDAR more affordable for widespread adoption; - expanding into the Robotics market to serve more industries; and - developing software suites to provide comprehensive LiDAR solutions with flexibility.
+- leveraging the proprietary ASICs to solidify leadership in the ADAS and the Autonomous Mobility markets; - anchoring the market leadership in China and leveraging the accumulated know-how to advance in the competition for international LiDAR markets; - extending and enhancing partnerships with industry-leading companies; - investing in manufacturing capabilities that enable continued delivery of products with high performance and reliability at an attractive price to customers; - expanding footprint in the Robotics market to serve more industries; and - developing software suites to provide comprehensive LiDAR solutions with flexibility.